Constructions of torsion-free countable, amenable, weakly mixing groups: Concluding remarks

 \section{Concluding remarks}

-Our next observation is not related to WM groups, but it is based on the use of groups of the type $F'/N'$ and therefore we decided to include it in this note.
+We conclude by including an observation not related to WM groups, but related to the use of groups of type $F'/N'$, that have appeared in Section \ref{sectionconstF/N}.

-A crystallographic group $G$ is a discrete group of isometries of $n$-dimensional Euclidean space with a bounded fundamental domain.
-By a theorem of Bieberbach, it can be reformulated purely in terms of group theory, which we will use as the definition, because it is more suitable to our goals.
+Crystallographic group are discrete groups of isometries of $n$-dimensional Euclidean spaces which have bounded fundamental domains.
+By a theorem of Bieberbach, they can equivalently be defined strictly in terms of group theory, and this is the definitions that suits our needs here:

-\begin{defn} A group $G$, which contains a normal free abelian subgroup $N$ of finite rank having finite index in $G$, and such that the centralizer $C_G(N)$ coincides with $N$, is called {\it crystallographic}. \end{defn} Recall that $C_G(N)$, the centralizer of $N$ in $G$, is defined as the group of those $g\in G$ which commute with every element of $N$.
-If $N$ is abelian, then clearly $N\leq C_G(N)$, so it is the reverse inclusion that matters.
+\begin{defn} A \emph{crystallographic group} is a group $G$ containing a normal subgroup of finite index $N$ which is free abelian of finite rank and is such that the centralizer $C_G(N)$ coincides with $N$. \end{defn}

+Recall that $C_G(N)$ is defined as the group of those $g\in G$ which commute with every element of $N$.
+If $N$ is abelian, then clearly $N \leq C_G(N)$; hence it is the reverse inclusion that matters in the definition above.

-\begin{prop} If $F$ is a finitely generated free group and $|F/N|<\infty$, then all the subgroups of the group $F/N'$ (for example, our group $ F'/N'$) are crystallographic. \end{prop}
+\begin{prop} Let $F$ be a finitely generated free group and $N$ a normal subgroup of finite index.